gahlshemy/gahlshemy.github.io/docs/index.md

 ## Hello!

 I'm Gahl, a second year math PhD student at the [University of Michigan](https://lsa.umich.edu/math).
-Before this I earned a pure math B.S. from [UCSB](https://www.ucsb.edu/) in the [College of Creative Studies](https://ccs.ucsb.edu/).
+I earned a pure math B.S. from [UCSB](https://www.ucsb.edu/) in the [College of Creative Studies](https://ccs.ucsb.edu/).
 I'm currently learning about group (co)homology with an eye towards the high-degree rational cohomology of arithmetic groups.

 For the fall of 2024 I am grateful to be supported by a Rackham Merit Fellowship (Rackham Science Award).